-Carol Arnosti, John M. Bane Jr., Jaye Cable, Niels Lindquist, Harvey Seim, Andreas Teske.
+Carol Arnosti, John M. Bane Jr., Larry K. Benninger, Jaye Cable, Niels Lindquist, Rachel Noble, Harvey Seim, Andreas Teske.

-Marc J. Alperin, Rachel Noble, Antonio Rodriguez, Alberto Scotti.
+Marc J. Alperin, Michael Piehler, Antonio Rodriguez, Alberto Scotti.

-Karl Castillo, F. Joel Fodrie, Adrian Marchetti, Michael Piehler, Justin Ries, Brian L. White.
+Karl Castillo, F. Joel Fodrie, Adrian Marchetti, Brian L. White.

 Research Associate Professor

 Frederick Bingham (UNCWilmington), Jeffry Hanson (U.S. Army Corps of Engineers Field Research Facility, Duck, NC), Samantha Joye (University of Georgia), R. Wayne Litaker (National Oceanic and Atmospheric Administration Lab, Beaufort, NC), Kenneth J. Lohmann (Biology), Stephen A. Skrabal (UNCWilmington), Patricia Tester (National Oceanic and Atmospheric Administration Lab, Beaufort, NC), Joan D. Willey (UNCWilmington).